ihr-it-projekt/DayZModsInfo/DailyReward/Readme.md

 - Win animation when player gets reward
 - Logging in files or Discord Webhook
 - Admins can make a hot reload of configs an player data

-## Support

-If you need any support, please open a ticket here: https://discord.gg/kGjN6gJy3m

 ## Dependencies
 - Community Framework (CF)